 \subsection{The Origin of RAG}

-As language models evolved, researchers began exploring ways to improve text generation through retrieval mechanisms \cite{weston-etal-2018-retrieve,dinan2019wizardwikipediaknowledgepoweredconversational}.
-Nevertheless, during this time, scholars had not yet established a specific term for this methodology.
-By 2020, Facebook introduced the concept of RAG and effectively applied it to knowledge-intensive tasks \cite{lewis2020retrieval}.
-RAG enhances generative models by integrating external knowledge through retrieval mechanisms, significantly improving performance in tasks such as question answering and text understanding.
-Simultaneously, Google's REALM \cite{guu2020retrieval} adopted a comparable retrieval-enhanced approach.
-By incorporating a latent knowledge retriever during the pre-training phase, REALM achieved substantial advancements in open-domain question answering, establishing state-of-the-art results at the time.

-Since then, RAG has gained growing research attention due to its unique advantages over traditional generative models.
-The retrieval-generation synergy enables models to dynamically access relevant information from external knowledge bases during complex reasoning tasks, thereby enhancing both the informativeness and accuracy of generated content.
-This paradigm represents a fundamental shift in natural language processing, where models no longer solely rely on their internal parameters but can effectively leverage vast external knowledge sources.
-As shown in Figure \ref{fig:framework}, while early works gradually explored different aspects of RAG since 2020, the field witnessed an exponential growth following the release of ChatGPT in late 2022, with numerous studies emerging to enhance large language models through retrieval-augmented approaches.
-These ongoing developments continue to shape the landscape of modern natural language processing.
+As language models evolved, researchers began exploring retrieval mechanisms to enhance text generation \cite{weston-etal-2018-retrieve,dinan2019wizardwikipediaknowledgepoweredconversational}.
+In 2020, Facebook formally introduced the concept of Retrieval-Augmented Generation (RAG) and successfully applied it to knowledge-intensive tasks \cite{lewis2020retrieval}, demonstrating that integrating external knowledge through retrieval substantially improves performance in question answering and text understanding.
+Concurrently, Google’s REALM \cite{guu2020retrieval} adopted a similar retrieval-augmented paradigm by incorporating a latent knowledge retriever during pre-training, achieving state-of-the-art results in open-domain question answering.
+Since then, RAG has attracted increasing research attention for its distinctive advantages over traditional generative models.
+The synergy between retrieval and generation enables models to dynamically access relevant external information during complex reasoning, thereby enhancing both the informativeness and factual accuracy of generated outputs.
+This paradigm marks a fundamental shift in natural language processing, where models no longer rely solely on internal parameters but effectively leverage vast external knowledge bases.
+As illustrated in Figure~\ref{fig:framework}, while early studies gradually explored various aspects of RAG since 2020, the field has witnessed exponential growth following the release of ChatGPT in late 2022, with numerous works emerging to further empower LLMs through retrieval-augmented approaches, continuously shaping the landscape of modern NLP.